cthoeing/passwordtech/README.md

 ## Translations

-Available translations / language (.lng) files can be found in the *languages/* directory.
+Available translations / language files can be found in the *languages/* directory.
+As of version 3.4.5, Password Tech preferantially uses the PO format (.po files) for translations.
+The custom LNG format (.lng files) is considered deprecated.
+Password Tech still accepts .lng files, but I recommend all translators to switch over to the PO format at the earliest opportunity.
+The PO format is more powerful than the custom format and also widely supported by many applications, web services, and editors (such as [POEdit](https://poedit.net)).

+To convert existing translations from the LNG to the PO format, load the translation in Password Tech, select *Options | Configuration* in the main menu, go to the *Languages* tab in the Configuration window, and press the *Convert to new PO file format* button.

 ## License